-- You do not need water for use. - You do not need paper towels to dry hands. - You can use it anywhere in the home because a sink is not needed. - You will prevent dry and cracked skin that can occur with frequent soap and water use.
+- You do not need water for use - You do not need paper towels to dry hands - You can use it anywhere in the home since a sink is not needed - You will prevent dry and cracked skin that can occur with frequent soap and water use

-Procedure for using alcohol-based waterless hand gel or foam:
+Alcohol-based waterless hand gel or foam use procedure:

-- 1 Make sure your hands are dry and free of visible dirt or contaminants. - 2 Apply a dime-sized amount of gel, or more, to the palm of your hand. - 3 Rub your hands together, making sure all surfaces are covered, until your hands are dry; an adequate amount will usually take 15 to 25 seconds to dry on your hands.
+- Make sure your hands are dry and free of visible dirt or contaminates. - 2 Apply a dime-sized amount of gel, or more, to the palm of your hand. - 8 Rub your hands together, making sure all surfaces are covered until your hands are dry; an adequate amount will usually take 15 to 25 seconds to dry on your hands.